miklos-martin/DIC/readme.md

 This is a cool DIC for node projects, written in coffeescript.

 The container itself couldn't be more simple, it's based on [twittee](https://github.com/fabpot/twittee "Twittee").
-And there is a compiler for this container, and it

 You can use the container directly, like this:
 ```coffeescript